gndrmnn/nodepool/doc/source/configuration.rst

          :type: string
          :required:

-         Identifier to refer this cloud-image from :attr:`labels` section.
+         Identifier to refer this cloud-image from :attr:`providers.[aws].pools.labels` section.
          Since this name appears elsewhere in the nodepool configuration file, you may want to use your own descriptive name here and use ``image-id`` to specify the cloud image so that if